-Ankole region is amongst the regions which have undergone a lot of suffering since time immemorial from frequent insurgencies for example the recent war of 2012 under the M23 Rebels in DRC under Bosco Ntaganda entered Uganda which claimed a lot of lives and left many windows, parentless children.
+Eastern region is amongst the regions which have undergone a lot of suffering since time immemorial from frequent insurgencies for example the recent war of 2012 under the Kony Rebels which claimed a lot of lives and left many widows, parentless children.
 More so most children were turned into child soldiers, sex slaves, raped, and abducted for example among the school going children related to that is the 1986 rebel war which left a lot of suffering in this region as most of the cattle were stolen.
-Ankole was, amongst the richest region in Uganda but since then the impact of insecurity has left the region in extreme poverty.
+Eastern region was amongst the richest region in Uganda but since then the impact of insecurity has left the region in extreme poverty.
 This also left most children psychologically and financially unstable as others lost all their caring parents hence affecting their involvement in the learning process in relation to their counter parts from stable areas who learn with no difficulty.